 In 1997, Midland Red West Limited had become part of FirstBus, and the company renamed to First Midland Red Buses Limited on Friday 26th March 1999.
 Service 420 continued to be operated unchanged by Hereford depot with a small number of short journeys between Worcester and Bromyard being operated by Worcester depot.

-From Monday 3rd September 2001 an evening service was offered between Hereford and Bromyard when a new variation to Service 420 was introduced with funding from Herefordshire County Council.
-The new evening journeys ran as Service 418 from Hereford Country Bus Station via St. Peter’s Square, Ledbury Road, Lugwardine and Bartestree to Whitestone, then ran over the same route as Service 420 to Bromyard.
+From Monday 3rd September 2001, an evening service was offered between Hereford and Bromyard when a new variation to Service 420 was introduced with funding from Herefordshire Council.
+The new evening journeys ran as Service 418 from Hereford Country Bus Station via St Peter's Square, Ledbury Road, Lugwardine and Bartestree to White Stone, then ran over the same route as Service 420 to Bromyard.
 Journeys towards Bromyard departed Hereford at 18:45, 20:15, and 22:45 with return journeys departing Bromyard at 19:27 and 20:55.

-Herefordshire County Council invited tenders for a new contract to operate the journeys that were not run commercially by First and Bromyard operator David Morris (“DRM Bus”) offered to operate some of these on a commercial basis, and thus the frequency of Service 420 operated by First was reduced to run every two hours in each direction.
+Herefordshire Council invited tenders for a new contract to operate the journeys that were not run commercially by First and Bromyard operator David Morris (“DRM Bus”) offered to operate some of these on a commercial basis, and thus the frequency of Service 420 operated by First was reduced to run every two hours in each direction.
 Meanwhile, new rules restricting the maximum length of local bus services to 50 kilometres (approx 31 miles) forced First to shorten the route as it was too long, but only by less than a mile.
-This was done by moving the terminus in Hereford from St. Peter’s Square (Shire Hall Bus Station) to the Country Bus Station off Commercial Road, and by changing the route at Withington to run via Withies Road, no longer serving Whitestone.
+This was done by moving the terminus in Hereford from St Peter's Square (Shire Hall Bus Station) to the Country Bus Station off Commercial Road, and by changing the route at Withington to run via Withies Road, no longer serving White Stone.
+The schoolday extensions at Worcester to the Sixth Form College and Alice Ottley School were also withdrawn.
 The Service 419 variation running via Shucknall and Newtown was too long by several miles so this was withdrawn, and as a result of the cuts, one of the new buses bought to offer low-floor vehicles in Herefordshire became surplus to requirement at Hereford depot and moved to Worcester depot.

 In September 2013 First Midland Red started operating additional full-length journeys on Saturdays only, and for the first time in many years, these were operated by Worcester depot.
 To save on the cost of training staff only four drivers at Worcester were given training for the Bromyard to Hereford section of the route, and these four drivers were responsible for all of Worcester’s working on the full route.